musselwhizzle/Focus-Points/README.md

 2. Lightroom has a bug where lrPhoto:getDevelopSettings()["Orientation"] always returns nil.
 Lightroom does not track if you have rotated the photo in development.
 As such, if the photo was rotated, the focus point could be wrong.
 The code attempts to resolve this, but it's only an attempt.
+3. Not compatible if photo was edited in Photoshop.
+If the photo has been edited in Photoshop, the metadata in the photo telling the focus point was deleted.
+Perhaps in the future I can update the code to look for the original file and get the focus point from that.

 TODOs